renaudet/apaf/README.md

  ![The APAF Workspace manager](https://github.com/renaudet/apaf/blob/main/screenshots/workspacePage.png?raw=true)

+ The base workspace location is defined by the `WORKSPACE_LOC` environment variable at server startup.
+Then, the administrator can create Projects in the workspace.
+ Application developers may refer to these project by name to work on file resources.

+ The files stored in the project or their sub-folders can be downloaded using a specific API call `/apaf-workspace/binaryFile/<base64-encoded-path-relative-to-workspace>`

 ## Workflows

  One of the most advanced feature of APAF, the workflow editor, enables synchronous-like workflow development using built-in or custom nodes.

  ![The APAF Workflow Editor](https://github.com/renaudet/apaf/blob/main/screenshots/workflowEditor.png?raw=true)

- The developer design the workflow by draging / droping nodes from the palette to the diagram area and then creating connections between nodes to define the flow of control between activities.
+ The developer designs the workflow by draging / droping nodes from the palette to the diagram area and then creating connections between nodes to define the flow of control between activities.

  The integrated execution console enables developers to test their workflow from within the workflow editor

  ![The APAF Workflow execution console](https://github.com/renaudet/apaf/blob/main/screenshots/workflowExecution.png?raw=true)

+ These workflows may then be called from custom APAF applications as reusable business components.
+It also greatly reduce the time needed to develop complex asynchronous applications when multiple calls to REST providers are expected for example.